isabella232/win32-pr.es-es/desktop-src/CIMWin32Prov/cim-battery.md

 <span id="This_device_is_not_working_properly_because_the_controlling_firmware_is_reporting_the_resources_for_the_device_incorrectly."></span><span id="this_device_is_not_working_properly_because_the_controlling_firmware_is_reporting_the_resources_for_the_device_incorrectly."></span><span id="THIS_DEVICE_IS_NOT_WORKING_PROPERLY_BECAUSE_THE_CONTROLLING_FIRMWARE_IS_REPORTING_THE_RESOURCES_FOR_THE_DEVICE_INCORRECTLY."></span>

-**Este dispositivo no funciona correctamente porque el firmware de control informa de los recursos para el dispositivo de forma incorrecta.** (9)
+**Este dispositivo no funciona correctamente porque el firmware de control informa incorrectamente de los recursos del dispositivo.** (9)

 </dt> <dd></dd> <dt>